TwiN/gatus/README.md

 ![Simple example](.github/assets/example.png)

+Rather than using a configuration file, you can alternatively use the `GATUS_CONFIG` environment variable.
+See the docker-compose file in .examples/docker-compose-in-memory-config/ for details.

 Note that you can also use environment variables in the configuration file (e.g. `$DOMAIN`, `${DOMAIN}`)

 If you want to test it locally, see [Docker](#docker).